Tamworth, Staffordshire: 18th and 19th centuries

+In 1678 the town's future Member of Parliament Thomas Guy founded almshouses in Tamworth, rebuilt in 1913.
+He also commissioned Tamworth Town Hall in 1701 and founded Guy's Hospital in London in 1721.

 The town grew rapidly in the 18th and 19th centuries during the Industrial Revolution, benefiting from the surrounding coal mines.
-It also became connected to the canal network, with the Coventry Canal being built through the town.
 The late 18th century saw further improvements in the local transport infrastructure, and the beginnings of industrialisation: In 1770 the Tamworth Turnpike trust was established, which set about making improvements to the roads in and around the town.
 In 1777 the Trent and Mersey Canal was completed, running to within a few miles of Tamworth.
-In 1790 the Coventry Canal was completed through Tamworth, linking Tamworth to the growing national canal network, a junction was soon made between this and the Birmingham and Fazeley Canal.
+In 1790, this was linked to the Coventry Canal which was completed through Tamworth, linking Tamworth to the growing national canal network, a junction was soon made between this and the Birmingham and Fazeley Canal at Fazeley, just south of Tamworth.